-- 45. Commencement of Seniority. - (a) Seniority Defined for Current Employees.
+- 43. Commencement of Seniority. - (a) Seniority Defined for Current Employees.
 Employees in bargaining unit positions as of March 13, 2013shall receive a seniority date based on each employee's date of hire by the Medical Center within a bargaining unit position.
 It is understood by both parties that this will not change any current employee's seniority date. - (b) Seniority Defined for Employees Hired after March 13, 2013.
 For those employees hired into a bargaining unit position after March 13, 2013, seniority shall be defined as the date of hire into a bargaining unit position covered by this Agreement. - (c) Reciprocity of Seniority in Another Collective Bargaining Agreement.
-Employees transferring into the bargaining unit who were previously employed by the Medical Center in a position represented by another Collective Bargaining Agreement shall be given seniority credit for such continuous service as they may have accrued under the terms of such other Collective Bargaining Agreement(s), providing the contract that the employee transferred from provides a reciprocal arrangement.

-- (d) Seniority Credit for Casuals.
-A Casual employee who is reclassified as a Regular Full-Time, Regular Part-Time or Limited Part-Time employee shall receive a seniority date of such employee's most recent date of continuous bargaining unit employment including casual employment. - 46.
+Employees transferring into the bargaining unit who were previously employed by the Medical Center in a position represented by another Collective Bargaining Agreement shall be given seniority credit for such continuous service as they may have accrued under the terms of such other Collective Bargaining Agreement(s), providing the contract that the employee transferred from provides a reciprocal arrangement. - (d) Seniority Credit for Per Diems.
+A Per Diem employee who is reclassified as a Regular Full-Time, Regular Part-Time or Short-Hour employee shall receive a seniority date of such employee's most recent date of continuous bargaining unit employment including per diem employment. - 44.
 Service at Another Sutter Health Affiliate.
-Employees who are hired by the Medical Center who were employed at another Sutter Health affiliate shall have their service with the previous facility recognized for the purpose of wage rates and benefit accruals, as provided by the Medical Center's Inter-Affiliate Employment Policy.

-Seniority Reciprocity Within NUHW.
+Employees who are hired by the Medical Center who were employed at another Sutter Health affiliate shall have their service with the previous facility recognized for the purpose of wage rates and benefit accruals, as provided by the Medical Center's Inter-Affiliate Employment Policy. - Seniority Reciprocity Within NUHW.
 With regard to the application of seniority (e.g., layoffs and job bidding), an employee who is hired by the Medical Center who was employed at another Sutter Health affiliate in a bargaining unit represented by NUHW shall be credited with his or her bargaining unit seniority from the previous facility, provided that the other Sutter Health facility reciprocally recognizes the seniority of an employee from the Medical Center covered by the NUHW contract.

-47. Seniority Has No Application during the Probationary Period.
+45. Seniority Has No Application during the Probationary Period.
 The foregoing provisions are subject to the provision that seniority shall have no application during the employee's probationary period.

-Casual Employee Seniority.
-Casual employees shall have seniority among themselves; dates of hire within classification and department will be used to determine when Casual employees receive available work.
+Per Diem Employee Seniority.
+Per Diem employees shall have seniority among themselves; dates of hire within classification and department will be used to determine when Per Diem employees receive available work.